U.S. Stocks Set to End the Week Higher

 Friday's monthly jobs report was the latest news to show the labor market continuing to be a bright spot in the U.S. economic recovery.

 Nonfarm payrolls rose by a seasonally adjusted 209,000 in July, the Labor Department said Friday, more than the 180,000 that economists surveyed by The Wall Street Journal had expected.
-Another highlight from the morning's jobs report: labor-force participation rose while the unemployment rate declined, remaining near a 16-year low.
+Another highlight from the morning's jobs report: labor-force participation rose while the unemployment rate declined.

 "Usually there are questions around whether unemployment is just a function of stagnant labor-force participation, but both of these things happening at the same time -- that's a fairly encouraging sign," said Victor Jones, director of trading at TD Ameritrade.

-Continued signs of strength in the labor market, matched by earnings growth, should bode well for stock gains heading into the end of the year, Mr. Jones said.
-Solid economic data should also keep the Federal Reserve on track to raise rates once more by the end of the year, analysts say.
+Continued signs of strength in the labor market should bode well for stock gains and keep the Federal Reserve on track to raise rates once more by the end of the year, analysts say.

+Fed-funds futures, used by investors to bet on the U.S. interest-rate outlook, recently showed a 50% chance the Fed raises rates by the end of the year, according to CME Group data.

-The U.S. dollar and government bond yields, both of which have been sensitive to expectations of the Fed's interest-rate path, rose following the report.
+Government bonds and gold, which tend to be sensitive to expectations around the Fed's interest-rate path, retreated following the jobs report.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, jumped 0.6%, on track for its biggest one-day gain since January.

-Government-bond prices fell, with the yield on the 10-year U.S. Treasury note climbing to 2.266%, according to Tradeweb, from 2.230% Thursday.
+Government-bond prices fell, with the yield on the 10-year U.S. Treasury note climbing to 2.269% from 2.230% Thursday.
 Yields rise as bond prices fall.

+Gold also pulled back, with contracts for August delivery losing 0.7% to $1258.30.
+Prices for gold tend to fall when investors expect tightening monetary policy because the metal struggles to compete with yield-bearing assets.

 Write to Akane Otani at akane.otani@wsj.com